brendandburns/configula/README.md

 ## Configula

 Configula is a configuration generation language and processor.
-It's goal is to make the programattic definition of declarative configuration easy and intuitive.
+It's goal is to make the programmatic definition of declarative configuration easy and intuitive.

 ### Inspiration